MichalMoudry/mrf-workflow-service/README.md

 A repository with a service for managing document recognition workflows.
 This repository is part of [Microservice Reference Framework](https://github.com/MichalMoudry/microservice-reference-framework "Go to Microservice Reference Framework GitHub page").

 ## Project structure
+- **/src** - A folder with all the source code for the workflow service.
     - **/cmd** - Folder with app's entry point.
     - **/config** - Package with service configuration code.
 That includes functions for reading environment variables and config files.
     - /transport
     - /service
     - /database
     - **/test** - Folder containing additional tests outside of unit tests that are part of the main package.
         - /api
 - **/.github** - A folder with YAML definitions of GitHub Actions.
 - **/repository_assets** - A folder with assets for this repository and not assets for this service.